One of the 7 Natural Wonders of the World

 - The Zambia side of the Falls is now dry as well as part of the Zimbabwe side of the Falls.

-Tip – Think you have malaria while you are on holiday?
+In transit and think you have malaria while you are on holiday here?
 The Victoria Falls Pharmacy have a test that can be done immediately that will give you the answer straight away.
 It will even tell you the strain of malaria you have.

 - Humid with new green growth and hot with occasional rains